tags : General Programming

 - PR: TDB doesn’t mandate using

-).
+PRs, you could push direct to trunk(main).
 But that’s only okay for very small teams.
 We need to be using ONLY PR based workflow with shortlived-branches. - Ready to release:

-state.
+mainshould always be in a ready to go toproductionstate.
 Your PR changes must take that into account. - Feature flags: A way to work against

-for features that are bigger than one PR. - Commit sizes: small incremental commits, tested and rolled out.
+mainfor features that are bigger than one PR. - Commit sizes: small incremental commits, tested and rolled out.
 Ideally should be as small as possible while still being “whole”.

 - Others